Preston-Coding/EgsEcfEditorApp/README.md

-# For Pasting while buolding readme page
+# For Pasting while building readme page

 ## Motivation
 Searching the web for a tool to create report descriptors for HID and PID usage leads me to the standard [Descriptor Tool](https://www.usb.org/document-library/hid-descriptor-tool) of the USB Foundation.
 After strugling around with bugs and missing features like "crashes to work-loss", "undefined gui elements", "uncomprehensible behaviour" and "cruel import/export" I searched the web for a modern tool with no success.
 Realizing that nobody seems to provide a viable tool to develope and debug report descriptors for HID or PID usage I decided to create my own tool.
 Here it is!